jdmar3/jdmar3.github.io/research/index.md

 I will be blogging about this project as it progresses.
 Please follow there.

+## Digital Media Piracy

+Piracy is not a new phenomenon, but the rapid development of online protocols has expanded its reach into every aspect of digital media production.
+As a social and cultural phenomenon there is a great deal that we can learn from online digital media piracy about how people create, manipulate, share, and communicate information coming from sources that they do not always control.

+In addition digital media piracy has become a mode of access to cultural materials and technologies for a great many people worldwide, despite the illegality of their behavior in violating copyright.
+My interest in this phenomenon lies beyond discussions about copyright and views piracy as another information behavior that can be studied as such.

+You can read more about this research and see publications here: [johndmart.in/research/piracy](http://johndmart.in/research/piracy).

 ## Digital Cultural Hegemony

 Carolyn Runyon and I have been working on a project to assess equity in digital humanities funding for cultural heritage projects over the last year.